Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Electric formulation and energy bounds

 where $h_\lambda$ is the electric potential of the configuration as in \eqref{eq:heta}.
-The trick is then to take advantage of the $L^2$ projection property onto gradients to show that the energy can be estimated from above by the $L^2$ norm of $E$: indeed and the last term vanishes after integration by parts, in view of \eqref{divE}.
+The trick is then to take advantage of the $L^2$ projection property onto gradients to show that the energy can be estimated from above by the $L^2$ norm of $E$: indeed and the last term vanishes after integration by parts, in view of \eqref{divE} (noting that the boundary term vanishes), hence $\int_{\R^2} |\nab h_\lambda|^2\le \int_{\R^2} |E|^2$.
 It follows from \eqref{eq:rewrF} that

 Integrating by parts and using \eqref{eqsurui}, we have